intTone13/Azure_SOC/README.md

 ## Architecture Before Hardening / Security Controls
 ![Screenshot (13)](https://github.com/intTone13/Azure_SOC/assets/124211905/d86cedf5-6ab6-4750-ae20-4392aed3f0a2)

+For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

 ## Architecture After Hardening / Security Controls
 ![Screenshot (17)](https://github.com/intTone13/Azure_SOC/assets/124211905/89803181-f7c1-4893-b7b5-2c0e8911941e)

+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

-The architecture of the mini honeynet in Azure consists of the following components:
+## The architecture of the mini honeynet in Azure consists of the following components:

 - Virtual Network (VNet)
 - Network Security Group (NSG)